voi-api/voi-api.github.io/maas-pro.md

 - The photo must be in raw format (not base64 encoded).
 - The HTTP requests must use the PUT verb.
 - The request must specify the content-type header as `image/jpeg`.
+- Absence of the photo will result in a `bad-parking` decision.

 ## Rental by id

+> A get rental by id request. this endpoint can be used to get the status of a rental.
+> Recommended frequency is every 10 seconds.

 ```shell
 curl https://partners.voiapp.io/v1/rental/82267e03-f5b1-4b76-86c6-9f07df279372